Ways to Learn More about How Scientists Can Help Improve Science Education

 How Can Scientists Participate in the Professional Development of Teachers?

-- The Cooperative Institute for Research in Environmental Sciences (CIRES at University of Colorado, Boulder) has a fantastic website devoted to "Resources for Scientists Participating in Education (ReSciPE)" (more info) .
+- The Cooperative Institute for Research in Environmental Sciences (CIRES at University of Colorado, Boulder) has a fantastic website devoted to "Resources for Scientists Participating in Education (ReSciPE)" ( This site may be offline. ) .

 - The Space Science Institute also hosts a wonderful website consisting of Resources for Scientists in Education and Public Outreach.
 In particular, "The Diversity of Roles for Scientists in K-14 Education and Public Outreach" is an excellent short paper highlighting a variety of roles that scientists can play in education ranging in commitment levels.

 - "The Role of Scientists in the Professional Development of Science Teachers" is available for reading online through the National Academies Press.
 It is written as a guidebook for scientists interested in creating, running and maintaining professional development programs for teachers.